aws-samples/coast-grafana-cost-intelligence-dashboards/grafana_dashboards/focus/focus_cost_and_usage_overview_dashboard/README.md

 ##### Step 1.

-This dashboard requires FOCUS and assumes you have installed the CID Datacollection stack per the instructions in the project Readme file.
+This dashboard requires the FOCUS dataset and assumes you have installed the CID Datacollection stack per the instructions in the project Readme file.
 Once configured, be sure to adjust CURDatabase and CURTable variables if you have changed your Athena database and table name.

 ##### Step 2.